 Childhood of a very different shade in the remarkable Maureen Myant: The Search (2009) which captivated me from the first page with the quality of the writing, enabling the overcoming of my usual reluctance to tackle anything where children might be depicted as unhappy.
 Every word was the right one in the right place.
 Once I snagged on a phrase and then realised that, yes it was a cliché, but it was a boy using a man’s wording unconsciously to give him strength, resulting in quite an astonishingly loaded effect.
 I could not put this book down.
 The story starts starts from the reality of the cruel massacre which took place in Lidice in 1942.
 It follows a young boy through the decisions that by the end have turned him into a man, and have changed for ever the people in his world.
 Deceptively the scenes unfold with acute awareness of smells and physical sensations, anchoring us in the detail of the present moment, but we see in the mix of dashed hopes and positive reversals the value of holding on to a certainty that there is a better way if you decide to choose a higher focus and believe in the power of forgiveness as a weapon for defence, or better, a tool for living.
 The partisans speak sheepishly of ‘the greater good’ and laugh at the boy when he picks up the phrase, but this is what takes him forward in his altruism, never losing sight of his aim while taking care of others.
 The notion that thinking has to inform doing is later echoed in the reference to the discussions on philosophy that the old teacher has with the Jewish children he is sheltering.
 These lessons are conducted in the darkness, reflecting the movement of the book towards light and the universality of our struggle to understand the puzzle of our human nature.
 The ending of the book was everything I needed it to be, no more, no less.
 It was one of those few times that I sit still with a book for a few minutes after finishing it just wallowing in reflective appreciation, wanting to hang on to the state of mind brought about by the story and its resolution.

+Starting 2017 with a slew of lighter reading.
 Kristina Ohlsson: The Chosen (2013) translated by Marlaine Delargy 2015, needs one’s full attention but it is good and so is the translation.
 Hakan Nesser: The Living and the Dead in Winsford (2013) translated by Laurie Thompson (2015) is a masterpiece of the genre, to judge all others by, and always a fine translation from Laurie Thompson.
 Liza Marklund: Borderline (2011) translated by Neil Smith (2014) will disturb some readers.
 I should have read this one before ‘Without a Trace’.
 A seam-free translation.
 Peter May: Coffin Road (2016) is one of his stand-alone stories.
 A satisfyingly complicated plot, well-defined characters and dialogue, but the star turn is the poetry of the Hebridean landscape and weather.